 There are currently 400 plus workers working inside the Khewra salt mine.

-Pakistan rock salt has made its ways into the medicine as well.
-A number of studies have proved that Himalayan rock salt is extremely beneficial for different health problems.
+Pakistan rock salt has made its way into the medicine as well.
+Many studies have proved that Himalayan rock salt is extremely beneficial for different health problems.

 The crystal rock lamp takes away the impurities from the air making it free from pollutants.

-The natural rock salt contains 84 trace minerals which are vital for the functioning of the human body.
+Natural rock salt contains 84 trace minerals that are vital for the functioning of the human body.

-The khewra salt mines are definitely a must-visit place in Pakistan.
+The khewra salt mines are a must-visit place in Pakistan.